What it takes Traveling Solo on Safari

 You have decided to that Traveling Solo on Safari is right for you.
 We have taken many Solo Travelers on a personalized Safari just for them, most of them have been women who have chosen to travel alone to Africa, to Uganda or Rwanda and go on a Solo Safari.

 Solo Safaris are great for photographers since they can linger for however long they want taking the pictures of wildlife and have no fellow travelers urging them on.
-The negative side of solo travel is cost.
+The negative side of solo travel is a higher cost.
 A solo traveler has no one else to share expenses with and it costs more to travel alone on a safari.
 For many the good outweighs the negative – the choice is yours.

 Our suggestion always is to find a friend who will go on safari with you, a win-win situation for all concerned.